Obozrevatel: Popularity

 According to the Ukrainian Internet Association, the "Obozrevatel" is regularly among the top 25 most popular Ukrainian sites ranking in the average daily share and in the top 20 ranking in coverage.

 According to the research company TNS, "Obozrevatel" is among the top 20 most popular Ukrainian sites.

 In 2015, the resource took first place in the ranking of "15 most popular Ukrainian news sites" according to the magazine "Novye Vremya".

 In 2016, Obozrevatel was recognized as the best Internet media in the version of the nationwide program "Man of the Year".

 In 2017 it became the 18th most popular site in Ukraine according to the rating of RBC-Ukraine.
 In February 2018, it stood at 4 positions "TOP 10 news sites of Ukraine" 14.45% of the audience in the rating of 24 TV channels.

 Team

 At various times, well-known Ukrainian journalists collaborated with the publishing house.
-Such as Tetiana Chornovol, Dmytro Drogalchuk, Anatoly Shariy and many others.
+Such as Tetiana Chornovol, Dmytro Drogalchuk, Anatoly Shariy, Ihor Kulakov and many others.